bamler-lab/bamler-lab.github.io/index.md

 We are the research group for data science and machine learning at the Cluster of Excellence "Machine Learning for Science" at University of Tübingen.

-Our group performs research at the interface of deep learning and scalable probabilistic inference methods that combine algorithmic approaches with efficient approximations.
+Our group performs research at the interface of deep generative models, scalable probabilistic inference methods, and information theory.
-We work on a diverse range of applications, including uncertainty quantification, sampling, neural data and model compression, and natural sciences.
+We work on a diverse range of applications large language models, model compression, on-device inference in large models, and natural sciences.
+Our research combines algorithm development with analytical methods, often focusing on finding the right approximation technique to overcome given resource constraints.

 Our research group is headed by [Prof. Robert Bamler](https://robamler.github.io).